 What to see and do at the Bramante’s Cloister

 In 1997, after major renovation works, the cloister was transformed into a multi-functional venue – managed by the company DART in collaboration with the Municipality of Rome and the regional council of Lazio – dedicated to cultural events, exhibitions, meetings, concerts, and educational activities, taking place in the rooms which surround the cloister on the ground and first floors.

-Access to the cloister complex, the café, and the bookshop is free-of-charge and independent from special events on program.
+Access to the cloister complex, the café, and the bookshop is free-of-charge, while special exhibitions are ticketed and a charge may apply.

 above: Exhibition “Love”, Chiostro del Bramante, September 29, 2016/ February 19, 2017 installation view.
 Photo via Arte.it